robphoenix/bordeltabernacle.github.io/_posts/2015-09-04-clojure-dipping-toes.md

 ("down" 7 5 "blues" :music)
 ```

 That's as far as I got last night.
 I know it's not far, but having kids makes me tired.
-And I just want to reiterate again, this is basically just regurgitating Carin's work, go buy her book.
+And I just want to reiterate again, this is basically just regurgitating Carin's work, go [buy her book][lc].

 Interestingly, the name *Leiningen* comes from the short story [Leiningen versus the Ants][story].
 A tale of plantation owner Leiningen's battle against an invading army of flesh-eating ants.
 It's a really good read, triumph over adversity, the importance of intelligence and resourcefulness, I highly recommend you [read][story] it.